The Farley Foundation

 We're grateful to Lynn Johnston for lending the Farley image to the Foundation.
 Read more about her on the Farley Foundation site.

 The Farley Foundation relies on donations to provide necessary veterinary care to sick/injured pets owned by people in need across Ontario.
 Consider making your donation "in honour of" or "in memory of" a pet or loved one.

 Donations of any amount are appreciated.
 Charitable tax receipts are issued donations of $15 or more.

-Make a donation online, or find out about other ways you can donate on the Farley Foundation's Support page.
+Make a donation online, or find out about other ways you can donate on the Farley Foundation website.